jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `deinit` method sets a `threading.Event()` attribute checked by the thread handler function.
 This causes the thread to exit without running the callback after the timer expires.

 The `value` method returns the remaining time in milliseconds, calculcated from the `start_time` and `period` attribute created by `init`.

+## Micropython module

+### micropython.schedule

+The `schedule` method requires 2 arguments: a function to call and its argument.
+In micropython this is used to call a function during an interrupt with execution delayed until immediately after the heap is locked.
+The mock simply calls the function immediately.

 ## Network module